Weekly Class Schedule

 After morning meeting, lower grade students head to their math class with Ms. Steele, where they engage in creative projects, games, and individual math work designed to teach math, as well as, provide them with a positive relationship with the subject.
 After recess and snack, they head to their language arts block with Mr. B, where they hone their reading and writing skills.
 Upper grade students start with language arts, or social studies twice per week.
 After the morning they break go to math.
 Upper grade students also use the language arts time for journalism, an elective designed to teach writing skills, and yearbook, an elective designed to teach computer, graphic design, and storytelling skills.
 Social studies, journalism, and yearbook are taught by Mr. Sharp.

-Sprinkled throughout the school year students take full and half day visual arts classes with Ms. Painter.
+Sprinkled throughout the school year students take full and half day visual arts classes.
 Almost every Friday, students are out on field expeditions, where they explore local educational attractions that are related to their field studies curriculum.
-In the winter, students participate in an eight week ski program each Friday.
+In the winter, students participate in an eight week ski/snowboard program each Friday.
 In the spring, students participate in two weeks of swimming classes.
 During one of the last few weeks of school, upper graders go on the annual overnight trip.